qmarcou/IGoR/README.md

 Here we give a few command examples for a typical workflow.

 # C++
 Although a few command line options are supplied for basic use of IGoR, its full modularity can be used through high level C++ functions on which all previous command lines are built.
-A section of the main.cpp file is dedicated to accept user supplied code and can be executed using `-custom` command line when launching IGoR from the shell.
+A section of the main.cpp file is dedicated to accept user supplied code and can be executed using `-run_custom` command line when launching IGoR from the shell.
 An example of the workflow is given in the *run demo* section and the full Doxygen generated documentation is available as PDF.
 For any question please contact us.

 Good practice would be to append the C++ code in the main in the scope where "//Write your custom procedure here" is written.
 This part of the code is reachable using the `-run_custom` command line argument.
 This is done so that even after appending some custom code the command line interface is still usable.